jbakse/compform_site/content/pixels/index.md

 ### Vector Monitors

 Computer displays don't have to use pixels at all.
-One of the earliest video games, [Tennis for Two](https://en.wikipedia.org/wiki/Tennis_for_Two), used a cathode ray oscilloscope as its display.
-In a cathode ray oscilloscope, signals are drawn by magnetically deflecting a beam of electrons as they race from an emitter—the cathode—toward a phosphor-coated glass screen.
+One of the earliest video games, [Tennis for Two](https://en.wikipedia.org/wiki/Tennis_for_Two), used a cathode-ray oscilloscope as its display.
+In a cathode-ray oscilloscope, signals are drawn by magnetically deflecting a beam of electrons as they race from an emitter—the cathode—toward a phosphor-coated glass screen.
 The phosphor glows where the electrons strike it, creating an image.
 This type of display can show smooth lines without any of the aliasing artifacts of a pixel display.

 [Vector Monitors](https://en.wikipedia.org/wiki/Vector_monitor) were used in later video games as well, including the [Tempest](<https://en.wikipedia.org/wiki/Tempest_(video_game)>) arcade game and several games for the [Vectrex](https://en.wikipedia.org/wiki/Vectrex) home console.